JazzTap/jazztap.github.io/_posts/2022-6-29-tracklist.md

 <div class="float" markdown="1">

-I gave, until I
+you will give

-was nothing
+until you are nothing

-you knew that strength
+and that is strength

 </div>
 </div>